 That’s why following your instinct is so important.
 Only by having deep intuitions, being able to trust them, and knowing how to run with them will you be able to keep your bearings and guide yourself through uncharted territory.
 The ability to do research that gets to the root is what separates merely good researchers from world-class ones.
 The former are reacting to a predictable future; the latter are enacting on a qualitatively new one.

-This call to adventure has attracted the best talent in the world, and as John Seely Brown pointed out to me in our interview, his letter speaks to artists almost more than to researchers:
+This call to adventure has attracted the best talent in the world, and as John Seely Brown pointed out to me, his letter speaks to artists almost more than to researchers:

 JSB: It takes courage to open up a new frontier, to do what people think is crazy, and to push the boundaries of a genre; be it in art, or research.
 You need both passion and courage, because when you go out on an edge, you really don’t know if you’re just being crazy, (because everybody else around you thinks that you’re just insane).
 I mean that figuratively not literally.
 In fact almost every major breakthrough we’ve done at PARC initially seemed absurd.
 Almost everybody was against it, including even at times myself.

 LN: So as director of PARC, you had to create a context for this kind of courage and passion to take shape.

 JSB: If you’re really going after what I call radical research — radical in the original Greek meaning of the word ‘to go to the root of an issue’– and follow the problem to its root.
 You must be willing to bend your lenses accordingly, (your conceptual lenses) and your belief structures, as you follow this problem into virgin territory.
 There you must be willing to re-frame the emerging issues in ways that may seem pathological, bizarre, or crazy according to the wisdom of the day.